top of page

 API Management

-API Management can scale out and supports rule-based autoscaling.
+API Management can scale out and support rule-based autoscaling.
 The scaling process takes at least 20 minutes.
 If your traffic is burst, you should provision for the maximum burst traffic that you expect.
 However, autoscaling is useful for handling hourly or daily variations in traffic.

 Disaster recovery

 The deployment shown here resides in a single Azure region.
-For a more resilient approach to disaster-recovery, take advantage of the geo-distribution features in the various services :
+For a more resilient approach to disaster recovery, take advantage of the geo-distribution features in the various services :

 • API Management supports multi-region deployment, which can be used to distribute a single API Management instance across any number of Azure regions.
 For more information.

 • Use Traffic Manager to route HTTP requests to the primary region.
-If the Function App running in that region becomes unavailable, Traffic Manager can fail over to a secondary region.
+If the Function App running in that region becomes unavailable, the Traffic Manager can fail over to a secondary region.

 • Cosmos DB supports multiple write regions, which enables writes to any region that you add to your Cosmos DB account.
 If you don't enable multi-write, you can still fail over the primary write region.
 The Cosmos DB client SDKs and the Azure Function bindings automatically handle the failover, so you don't need to update any application configuration settings.